 The second well-known thing about Dunhuang is the Mogao Caves.
 As Dunhuang was at a religious and cultural crossroads on the Silk Road, it ended up being a cradle of Buddhism in China.
 1700 years ago buddhists started to carve out caves for meditation and worship in a mountain wall, and over time it turned into 492 grottoes, or temples, now containing one of the most important collections of Buddhist art in the world.

 The Mogao Caves themselves were an incredible, unique thing to see.
 However, the setup around visiting the place was maybe a bit different from I had expected.
-Before being able to enter the actual cave area, visitors have to watch two films about the history of the caves, around 30 minutes each, in two different auditoriums.
+Before being able to enter the actual cave area, visitors have to watch two films about the history of the caves, around 30 minutes each.
 After that, you’re transported by bus to the caves, where you join a guided 75-90 minute tour to see 7-8 grottoes.

 It was fascinating to learn about the history and see the beautiful carvings and paintings, but I didn’t expect it to be such a restricted, fully guided experience with not much freedom to explore on your own.
 Visitors are only allowed in certain parts of the restored area, whereas I would have loved to see more of the non-restored mountain wall as well.